 Genetic counsellors, either from My Research Results or other genetic services, can support you to share genetic information with your family.

-For more information about sharing genetic information with family members, we recommend the resources produced by the Family Ties Foundation.
+For more information about sharing genetic information with family members, we recommend the fact sheets and templates produced by the Family Ties foundation in our